-To achieve the course objectives students will be evaluated on the basis of 2 exams (midterm, finals), 4 quizzes, 9 lab exercises, and a group project presentation.
+To achieve the course objectives students will be evaluated on the basis of 2 exams (midterm, finals), 4 quizzes, 9 lab exercises, and a project presentation in class.
 All lab reports and assignments must be received on time.
 Attendance and participation in class activities are very important and will account for part of the total grades.